1919 – 7th April – KUDC Triennial Election

 County First School – Proposal – Refused by KUDC

-Priors Field School – Was almost built on the playing fields in Beehive Hill
+Priors Field School – almost built on the playing fields in Beehive Hill

 KUDC to Impose Speed Limits Along Beehive Hill